James-Guo-03/James-Guo-03.github.io/index.md

 I am currently working as a Teaching Assistant for an introductory computing class (`AS.250.205` Introduction to Computing) and the head PILOT (peer-led-team learning) leader for an introductory ODEs class (`AS.110.302` Differential Equations and Applications).

 I have volunteered for the International Student at Hopkins (ISAH) organization and Maryland Science Olympiad (MSO) in the past.
-This year, I will be in charge of the Johns Hopkins Math Tournament (JHMT), which will happen in the upcoming April.
+This year, I was in charge of the Johns Hopkins Math Tournament (JHMT), which is a math tournament for high school and middle school students.